robstoll/atrium/README.md

 -->

 # <img src="https://raw.githubusercontent.com/robstoll/atrium/gh-pages/logo.svg?sanitize=true" alt="Atrium" title="Atrium"/>
-Atrium is an open-source multiplatform assertion library for Kotlin with support for JVM, JS and Android.
+Atrium is an open-source multiplatform expectation/assertion library for Kotlin with support for JVM, JS and Android.
 It is designed to support multiple [APIs](#api-styles), different error reporting styles and [Internationalization](#internationalization-1) (i18n).
 The project was inspired by AssertJ at first but moved on and provides now more flexibility, features and hints to its users (so to you 😉).

-Atrium is designed to be extensible as well as configurable and allows you to extend it with your own assertion functions, customise reporting or even replace core components with your own implementation in an easy way.
+Atrium is designed to be extensible as well as configurable and allows you to extend it with your own expectation functions, customise reporting or even replace core components with your own implementation easily.

 Atrium currently provides two [API Styles](#api-styles): pure fluent and infix where both of them have their design focus on usability in conjunction with code completion functionality provided by your IDE.